 Electronic Course Reserve: In order to provide contactless service and support learning on- and off-campus, the Law Library offers limited digital course reserves when requested by faculty.
 Casebooks are not provided due to cost and licensing limitations.
 Course reserves generally consist of monographs (books) and selections from books that can be licensed by the library.
 For details, please review your course Canvas pages, TWEN, or syllabi.

-Locked Reserve: Locked reserve consists of course reserve, audio/visual reserve, software reserve, professor files, and hard-copy sample exams.
-All of these items are located behind the Circulation Desk and may only be borrowed for a limited time.
+Locked Reserve: Locked reserve consists of audio/visual items, software, CLE recordings and similar material.
+Locked items are located behind the Circulation Desk and may only be borrowed for a limited time.
 Course reserve and professor files may be borrowed for 2 hours at a time.
 Audio/visual and software reserve items circulate for 24 hours.

-Reserve Library: The Reserve Library is located on the second floor, in room 280 JRCB (near Circulation).
-The Reserve Library consists of high-use monographs (texts, outlines, restatements, etc.), current legal newspapers, 3 week’s worth of popular reading newspapers, 1 year’s worth of popular reading magazines, bulletins from other law schools, unbound/current legal periodicals, along with most of the Utah Law Collection — including copies of the state code, and the codes for various Utah cities.
-The Biblical Law and Benson Collections are also located in the Reserve Library.
+Reserve Room: The Reserve Room is located on the second floor, in room 280 JRCB (near Circulation).
+The Reserve Room consists of high-use monographs (texts, outlines, restatements, etc.), six months worth of newspapers, along with the current Utah law collection — including copies of the state code, and the codes for various Utah cities.